European Canadians: Early century

-Mid century
+Mid-century

 A continual influx of immigrants from Scotland and Ulster meant that by 1843 there were over 30,000 Scots in New Brunswick.

 Broader English, Scottish, and Irish settlement of British Columbia began in earnest with the founding of Fort Victoria in 1843 and the subsequent creation of the Colony of Vancouver Island in 1849.
-The capital, Victoria developed during the height of the British Empire and long self-identified as being "more English than the English".
+The capital, Victoria, developed during the height of the British Empire and long self-identified as being "more English than the English".

-After the permanent settlement in Newfoundland by Irish in the late 18th and early 19th century, overwhelmingly from Waterford, increased immigration of the Irish elsewhere in Canada began in the decades following the War of 1812 and formed a significant part of The Great Migration of Canada.
+After the permanent settlement in Newfoundland by Irish in the late 18th and early 19th century, overwhelmingly from Waterford, increased immigration of the Irish elsewhere in Canada began in the decades following the War of 1812 and formed a significant part of the Great Migration of Canada.
 Between 1825 and 1845, 60% of all immigrants to Canada were Irish; in 1831 alone, some 34,000 arrived in Montreal.
 Between 1830 and 1850, 624,000 Irish arrived; in contextual terms, at the end of this period, the population of the provinces of Canada was 2.4 million.
 Besides Upper Canada (Ontario), Lower Canada (Quebec), the Maritime colonies of Nova Scotia, Prince Edward Island and New Brunswick, especially Saint John, were arrival points.
 Not all remained; many out-migrated to the United States or to Western Canada in the decades that followed.
 Few returned to Ireland.

 During the Great Famine of Ireland (1845–52), Canada received the most destitute Irish Catholics, who left Ireland in grave circumstances.
 Land estate owners in Ireland would either evict landholder tenants to board on returning empty lumber ships, or in some cases pay their fares.
 Others left on ships from the overcrowded docks in Liverpool and Cork.
 Most of the Irish immigrants who came to Canada and the United States in the nineteenth century and before were Irish speakers, with many knowing no other language on arrival.

-The first Yugoslavs (Serbs) to arrive in Canada came to British Columbia in the 1850s.
+The first South Slavs (including Serbs) to arrive in Canada came to British Columbia in the 1850s.
 Many of them came from the state of California in the United States, while others directly emigrated from the Balkans.
 They primarily originated from the Bay of Kotor and the Dalmatian coast which had similar climates as their destinations.
 The majority of these migrants came from territories controlled by Austria-Hungary for political and economic reasons, and only a small number came directly from Independent Serbia.
 Those who settled were typically young single men and employed in mining or forestry near such towns as Phoenix, Golden Prince Rupert and Kamloops.